aadvxe/AI-powered-portfolio/README.md

 ## Overview

-This portfolio is an AI-powered portfolio and interactive desktop experience that uses **Retrieval-Augmented Generation (RAG)** to "talk" to visitors.
-Instead of hardcoding responses or presenting a static resume, the system pairs a macOS Tahoe-inspired spatial desktop environment with a vector-augmented AI assistant.
-Visitors can explore projects through draggable desktop folders, application shortcuts, and interactive decks, or hold natural language conversations backed by Google Cloud Vertex AI / Gemini 3.1 Flash Lite and Supabase pgvector.
+This portfolio is an interactive, AI-powered portfolio that uses **Retrieval-Augmented Generation (RAG)** to answer questions about projects, skills, and experience.
+Built with an interactive UI and a vector-backed AI assistant, visitors can explore projects, skills, and background information through interactive cards and decks, or ask questions directly using natural language backed by Google Cloud Vertex AI / Gemini 3.1 Flash Lite and Supabase pgvector.

 ## Architecture